paramanandd/k8s-demo/README.md

 ## Sample PHP App
-This is sample php app for demo purpose
+This is sample php app for demo purpose testing multiple scm with jenkinssfile